Public Interest Careers

 Public Interest Advocacy Organizations

 These are policy oriented organizations that primarily use means other than litigation to effect change.
 Each organization generally focuses on specific areas of public policy and law reform issues.
-Activities can include organizing, researching and policy, acting as a watchdog agency, writing amicus court briefs.
+Activities can include organizing, researching and policy, acting as a watchdog agency, writing amicus briefs.
 Examples include the Public Interest Research Groups and Common Cause.

 Legal Services Programs